-- 2.3.
+2.3.
 The program must demonstrate retention of the program director for a length of time adequate to maintain continuity of leadership and program stability.
-(Core) - 2.3.a.
-The program director must be appointed for a term of at least three years.
 (Core)

 Background and Intent: The success of residency programs is generally enhanced by continuity in the program director position.
 The professional activities required of a program director are unique and complex and take time to master.
 All programs are encouraged to undertake succession planning to facilitate program stability when there is necessary turnover in the program director position.